Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 G4.
 Have a clean, unified API for Crypto (retire the legacy API).
 G5.
 Code size: compile out our implementation when a driver is available.

-As of Mbed TLS 3.2, most of (G1) and all of (G2) is implemented when `MBEDTLS_USE_PSA_CRYPTO` is enabled.
-For (G2) to take effect, the application needs to be changed to use new APIs.
+As of Mbed TLS 3.2, most of (G1) and all of (G2) is implemented.
 For a more detailed account of what's implemented, see `docs/use-psa-crypto.md`, where new APIs are about (G2), and internal changes implement (G1).

 As of early 2023, work towards G5 is in progress: Mbed TLS 3.3 and 3.4 saw some improvements in this area, and more will be coming in future releases.